 Gary’s opening keynote presentation at this year’s Financial Brand Forum was direct, insightful and without compromise.
 His message of using social media marketing to improve results in an increasingly digital world was well received by the audience in excess of 2,000.
 His ability to combine his personal story with industry insights and humor was entertaining as well as educational.
 While not being hesitant to call out marketers in the audience for being late in the use of social media marketing, he provided inspiration that it is not too late to get on the bandwagon.

-After his keynote, I was fortunate to be able to interview Gary and to get some additional insights into how banks and credit unions should leverage social media, the importance of supportive culture and leadership, and the concept of building a personal brand.
+After his presentation, I had the unique opportunity to sit down for a one-on-one Banking Transformed interview with Gary to get some additional insights into how banks and credit unions should leverage social media, the importance of supportive culture and leadership, and the concept of building a personal brand.

 What is key message you want financial marketers to hear?